-My first remote experience is probably after I first met huangz on the internet.
-I started to collaborate with him and translated a book.
+My first remote experience is probably after I first met huangz (thanks to him got me started learning programming, by his famous work using Lisp to implement a simple database) on the internet.
+I started to collaborate with him and translated ANSI Common Lisp.
 Later on I also translated a lot of documents that sometimes received contribution from someone else on the internet.

 I was in Taiwan working with Jolly Good Code from Singapore.
 I gave a presentation about working remotely, working from cafes to cafes, also curated remote resources.
-The most I learned was trust and thoughtful communication.
-However, I ended up worked a lot, almost too much, I started to learn to take care of my well being.
+The most I learned were trust and thoughtful communication.
+However, I ended up worked a lot, often too much, I started to learn to take care of my well being.

-I also do Open Source work that collaborate with people all over the world.
-That helps me get better working with people remotely, but really, respect people have life and patience.
+I also do Open Source work (usually on Friday) that collaborate with people all over the world.
+That helps me get better working with people remotely, but really, respect people have life and be patient.

-We all lived in UTC, but finally Timezones kick in.
-Now I am working with majority of people that are 13/14 (depends on Daylight Saving Time) hours away, and other side of the world (Europe).
-I realized distributed working maybe is a better term for this.
+After Cookpad, I joined Shopify.
+Worked with majority of people that are 13/14 (depends on Daylight Saving Time) hours away, and other side of the world (Europe).

 This means there is no way to schedule a meeting that everyone can join during normal working hours.
 Also sometimes work at late nights, maybe weekends, off hours because users now spread the entire planet.
 It is not easy.

 Thanks to Slack, chat is easier nowadays, but also comes with downsides (read more in depth).
 Glad to see there are companies like Twist improving this space, or shall we just go back to Email and cross post everything on Slack :p